gbdrummer/symbiocss/02_css.md

 }
 ```

-Then, we can use the Cascade to style "featured health blog articles" differently from "special sports blog articles":
+Then, we can use Specificity to style "featured health blog articles" differently from "featured sports blog articles":

 ```CSS
 .health.blog article.featured {